 Watch a young person who’s been told “no” their entire life step onto our stage and sing fearlessly.
 See parents witness their child becoming an adult exceeding every expectation society set for them.
 This is the Orpheus magic – and we need your help to multiply it.
-Right now, we’re turning away young disabled adults who desperately our support.
+Right now, we’re turning away young disabled adults who desperately need our support.

 A fully accessible 250 seater theatre